The official blog of the Lung Institute.

 There are several tools available that can help you stay organized with your COPD management plan.
 The American Lung Association offers some great sheets with an action plan that guides you on what to do during different types of flare-ups.
 This can be handy to print out and keep around the house.

 The important thing with your COPD management plan is to gain a better understanding of what causes flare-ups, manage your symptoms and feel more in control of the disease.
 Please comment below and share what has helped you to feel better as you navigate the different ways to manage COPD.

-If you or a loved one suffers from COPD, stem cell therapy may improve your quality of life.
+If you or a loved one suffers from COPD, cellular therapy may improve your quality of life.
 Contact us today for more information.